FEATURE: Don't Let the Mystery Go, Now: Kate Bush’s December Will Be Magic Again at Forty-Four

 “Wow, what imagery!
 She was already a huge influence on me way before hearing this song, but I have to say that it’s the theatrical sensibilities that always draw me in.
 She sets a great example to anyone who wonders where the line is between art and entertainment and reminds me that there’s nothing wrong with aspiring to both”.

 The Guardian placed December Will Be Magic Again twenty-fifth in their ranking of every Kate Bush single.
 There are twenty-nine to choose from.
 However, as they placed The Man I Love at twenty-six and called it “very nice, but inessential”, you can’t really trust anything they say!
 Insanity on their part!
 I still hold a soft spot for December Will Be Magic Again.
 So do many fans.
 When we hear the song played, we know we are getting near Christmas.
-I think it is one of the first songs played, as its title does not mention Christmas, so we can’t get away with it!
+I think it is one of the first tracks played, as its title does not mention Christmas, so we can’t get away with it!
 The Guardian wrote how 2011’s 50 Words for Snow – not a Christmas album but winter-themed – was stronger and had potential Christmas singles.
 They wrote “…but her first attempt at a Christmas single 31 years earlier fell oddly flat, never quite sounding as magical as its title suggests”.
 I would argue that the twinkling and brilliant December Will Be Magic Again possesses…

 PLENTY of magic.